SortaCore/MMF2Exts/README.md

 ### Android targeting ###
 To target Android, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ Android development tools".
 That should be all you need.

+You'll need Visual Studio 2019 or 2022.
+VS 2017 can't use C++17 standard on Android.

 For more details on Android, such as pitfalls, features and setting up debugging, make sure you read the Android section of the [MultiTarget guide] under DarkEdif documentation.

-You don't need the Fusion Android exporter to build Android extensions, but you'll be unable to test your extensions without it.
+You don't need the Fusion Android exporter to build Android extensions, but you'll be unable to test your extensions without it, and as any developer can tell you, there's no way you'll write code that works as expected first try.

 ### iOS targeting ####
 To target iOS, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ iOS development tools".
 That should be all you need.